hardik-kh/Library-Management/README.md

 # Library-Management
-#### This is a Python Project for a Book Store data using MySQL where we have given the features which are reqired in a Library
+#### This is a Python Project for a Book Store data using MySQL where we have given the features which are reqired in a Library and working on the data is easy and user friendly

 App Screens